wkm/firethorn/README.md

 ## API
 ### Writing
 The fundamental operation in firethorn is an increment against multiple counters.
+This is executed as a POST request against a firethorn endpoint:

+	curl '127.0.0.1:8000'

 ### Reading
+Reading is executed as a GET operation against a firethorn endpoint:

 ## Development